souuzaa/Stocks/README.md

 For the sample to display all of the stocks listed: "MSFT", "GOOG", "AAPL", "GME", "AMZN".

-User k6sample.js script to run API tests.
+Use k6sample.js script to run API tests.

 ## Sample prerequisites